BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ## Bergen

 We only had a day here and it was raining so we didn't do everything, but we did manage to visit the old town which was small but very pretty.
-I found it a bit weird that the streets were all wooden instead of cobbltestone, seems a bit impractical in such a wet place.
+I found it a bit weird that the streets were all wooden instead of cobblestone though, seems impractical for such a wet place.

 ![](/assets/img/blog/trains/bergen.jpg)